devocon-org/sophos/sophos-configuration-structure.md

 This new IP address version is being deployed to fulfill the need for more Internet addresses.
 It was aimed to resolve issues which are associated with IPv4.
 With 128-bit address space, it allows 340 undecillion unique address space.

+**IP Address Classification Based on Operational Characteristics**

+_**Unicast addressing**_

+Unicast addressing is the most common concept of an IP address in the Unicast addressing method.
+It is available in both IPv4 and IPv6.

+This IP address method refers to a single sender/receiver.
+It can be used for both sending and receiving the data.

+In most cases, a Unicast address is associated with a single device or host, but a device or host that may have more than one unicast address.